RyanFleck/ryanfleck.ca/content/posts/HC12-ASM.md

 In short, the modes available on the HC12 CPU are:

-1. Immediate, where the data is included in the instruction.
+1. Immediate
-1. Direct, where an address in memory is given.
+1. Direct
-1. Indexed, where
+1. Indexed
 1. Relative

 Each of these can be expanded to include their operating modes (`N` is